 This course is designed to provide the student with an opportunity to actively engage in patient-based learning experiences under the guidance of a faculty member in collaboration, as appropriate, with residents and/or fellows.
-The purpose of this Maternal and Fetal Medicine clerkship is to enhance the students understanding of the clinical subspeciality of Maternal Fetal Medicine and to build on the foundation of knowledge acquired during the Core Ob-Gyn rotation.
+The purpose of this Advanced Anesthesia clerkship is to provide the student with an overview of the clinical specialty.